Morwenn/cpp-sort/doc/sorter-adapters.md

 3 | 17
 4 | 176
 5 | 1384
+6 | 14396

 The algorithms 0 to 4 use an unrolled insertion sort.
-The algorithm 5 uses a double insertion sort.
+The algorithms 5 and 6 use a double insertion sort.
 This family of algorithms is still a work in progress and more specializations will come in the future.

 The simple `low_moves_adapter` takes a `Sorter` template parameter so that it can fall back to that sorter when no specific algorithm exists for the given